DSpace/RestContract/items.md

 **GET /api/core/items/<:uuid>/accessStatus**

-This endpoint expose the mechanism for retrieving and calculating the access status of a DSpace item.
-It can be checked by calling this endpoint with the the corresponding item UUID.
+This endpoint expose the mechanism for retrieving and calculating the access status of a DSpace item based on the anonymous group.
+It can be checked by calling this endpoint with the corresponding item UUID.

 ```
 curl -v "http://{dspace-server.url}/api/core/items/2245f2c5-1bed-414b-a313-3fd2d2ec89d6/accessStatus"